 - The last piece of the trick here is setting up your target dataset within ADF to use this Stored Procedure.

 - The screenshot below is an illustration of SQL Server Management Studio.
-In this case, I’ve created a user defined table data type that I called ‘stage that passing type’.
-Stage is my schema type and passing type is the name of the data type.
+In this case, I’ve created a user defined table data type that I called "stage.PassingType."
+Stage is my schema name and Passing Type is the name of the data type.

 - You’ll see the columns that I defined here, and in this example, these align very closely to the file data that I’m importing into my database.

 - Once I’ve got that table data type defined, I want to move on and create my Stored Procedure (see below).
 Inside this Stored Procedure I might have some logic.
 At a minimum maybe I want to add some metadata from the ADF process to my target table.

 - You can see in this Stored Procedure I’m doing a simple insert, but I can call out to some functions or maybe do some data cleansing or get rid of some values that I don’t want.
 Anything I can do in a Stored Procedure, I can do here.